BBK-PiJ-2016-52/cw-temple/README.md

 #### Overview

 I'll help the explorer and professor of archeology Philip Hammond claim the Orb of Lots, which is located in the Temple of Gloom.
-You will help him explore an unknown cavern under the temple, claim the orb, and escape before the entrance collapses.
+I will help him explore an unknown cavern under the temple, claim the orb, and escape before the entrance collapses.
 There will be great rewards for those who help Philip fill his pockets with gold on the way out.
 There are two major phases to this assignment:
 • the *exploration phase*